Generic selectors

 Filtration & Water Flow

-A canister filter rated for 1.5.
-2 times your tank volume is ideal.
-Mbuna tanks are heavily stocked, so robust filtration is essential.
-Consider adding a powerhead for supplemental water movement.
-It keeps the water well-oxygenated and replicates the moderate currents of their natural habitat.
+A canister filter rated for 1.5–2 times your tank volume is ideal.
+Mbuna tanks tend to be heavily stocked, so robust filtration is essential.
+Consider adding a powerhead for supplemental water movement, it keeps the water well-oxygenated and replicates the moderate currents of their natural habitat.

 Lighting

 Standard aquarium LED lighting works perfectly for Red Zebras.
-They display their best colors under moderate lighting, and a photoperiod of 8.
-10 hours is ideal.
-If you want to encourage natural algae growth on rocks (which provides supplemental grazing), slightly longer photoperiods can help.
+They display their best colors under moderate lighting, and a photoperiod of 8–10 hours is ideal.
+If you want to encourage natural algae growth on rocks, which provides supplemental grazing, slightly longer photoperiods help.

 Plants & Decorations